edwardchchen/COVID-19-iOS/README.md

-# COVID-19 Real-Time Tracker
+# COVID-19 Real-Time Outbreak Tracker
 This app displays real-time data of confirmed, deaths and recovered cases of the novel coronavirus (COVID-19).

 Written in Swift 5, works well with iOS 13.1+, iPhone 11/XR screen size

-Known issues:
-- Haven't set constraints for different screen sizes

 Future work:
+- Set constraints for different screen sizes
 - Using map kit to display data on a global map
 - Using charts to display outbreak history